TERMS OF BUSINESS – Version 16 –13/6/2022

 We are also authorised and regulated as a Credit Intermediary by the Competition and Consumer Protection Commission under the terms of the Consumer Credit Act 1995

 Our registered office is at 47 Upper Dorset Street, Dublin 1 (Company No. 42828).
 Copies of our Authorisations can be viewed in each of our offices.

-The Firm is subject to and complies with the Central Bank of Ireland Consumer Protection Code, Minimum Competency Code, Fitness & Probity Standards and the Handbook of Prudential Requirements for Investment Intermediaries.
-These codes and standards offer protection to consumers and can be found on the Central Bank of Ireland website www.centralbank.ie and use search for ‘Codes/Guidance on Regulatory
+The Firm is subject to and complies with the Central Bank of Ireland Consumer Protection Code, Minimum Competency Code, and the Fitness & Probity Standards.
+These codes and standards offer protection to consumers and can be found on the Central Bank of Ireland website www.centralbank.ie.

 We provide advice and placement facilities in relation to General Insurance, Life Assurance products and services, As a credit intermediary we can also arrange premium finance with premium finance providers.

 Based on the information that you provide we will identify and recommend a suitable product(s) from product providers or insurance undertakings with whom we hold agencies (a copy of this list is available on request).
+National Insurance Ltd does not have a shareholding in any insurer and likewise no insurer has a shareholding in our firm.
 We endeavour to provide our customers with the most suitable product to suit their requirements.

 We transact business on the basis of a fair & personal analysis of the markets i.e. we provide advice to our clients on the basis of a sufficiently large number of contracts and providers available which will enable us make a recommendation in accordance with accepted professional criteria.
 However, there are exceptions to this as follows: